YoinxLab/marv_movie_maker/README.md

 ## 🛠 Setup

 - Head to the releases page and download the latest `setup.exe` file.
-- Run the `setup.exe` file to install the windows application.
+- Run the `setup.exe` file as admin to install the windows application.
 - Make sure you have **Overwolf’s Outplayed** installed and capturing clips.
 - You're all ready to go!